-Distance MBA in Logistics and Supply Chain Management is an option for students who are unable to pursue normal higher education.
+Distance MBA in Logistics and Supply Chain Management is an option for students who cannot pursue normal higher education.
 Graduates of this program will work in a variety of manufacturing sectors, ranging from food processing to the production of goods.
 Soft drink manufacturers, automobile manufacturers, watchmakers, bakeries, and other industries are examples.

 Industry Analyst is one of the most prominent supply chain management positions.